 The Gold Award is open to all girls in the Sixth Form.
-The award requires you to undertake extracurricular physical recreation, to pursue a skill, to volunteer and give some form of service to others, and to plan and complete an expedition after the necessary training and practice.
+The award requires you to undertake extra-curricular physical recreation, to pursue a skill, to volunteer and give some form of service to others, and to plan and complete an expedition after the necessary training and practice.
 In addition, there is a requirement to take part in a residential project with the aim of meeting and working with others who are not already known to the participant.
-For this there is a wide variety of opportunities outside school such as conservation working holidays, learning to sail, Cathedral camps, Tall Ship voyages, Outward Bound courses, and more.
+For this there is a wide variety of opportunities outside school such as conservation working holidays, learning to sail, Cathedral camps, Tall Ship voyages, Outward Bound Courses, and more.
 Currently the enrolment fee is £40.

-The expedition is a challenging 4 day hike (plus an acclimatisation day) in difficult terrain.
-Complete of other sections (volunteering, physical, skills, residential) requires a lot of personal organisation and determination.
+The expedition is a challenging four day hike (plus an acclimatisation day) in difficult terrain.
+Completion of other sections (volunteering, physical, skills, residential) requires a lot of personal organisation and determination.
 Expeditions are usually done on foot within the UK, in a 'wild country' area like the Lakes or Snowdonia.
-Each year, in the Easter or Summer holidays, a walking expedition is arranged which you can use as your practice before your assessed expedition the following season.
-Expeditions arranged through school in this way normally cost around £410 including transport to and from the expedition.
-There are a variety of covid measures in place to make the expedition possible and we will keep you informed nearer the
+Each year, in the Easter or summer holidays, a walking expedition is arranged which you can use as your practice before your assessed expedition the following season.
+Expeditions arranged through School in this way normally cost around £410 including transport to and from the expedition.

-Many of the extra-curricular activities available in school can be used to fulfil sections of the award. including sport and Sports Leaders, music, drama, and service in school as a Prefect or School Officer.
+Many of the extra-curricular activities available in school can be used to fulfil sections of the award, including sport and Sports Leaders, music, drama, and service in school as a Prefect or School Officer.
 By bypassing Silver and moving straight on to Gold level on your 16th birthday, as most participants do, you can complete the Gold Award by the end of the Sixth Form.

 Achieving an Award will give you many skills, build on your own confidence and give you an outward-looking view on life.
 You will be recognised for doing things you want to do (and may even be doing already).
 You will make a difference to other people's lives and your community, be fitter and healthier, make new friends and have memories to last you a lifetime.
-You probably won't have finished in time for your UCAS personal statement but you will find the award can really make a difference for employers whether it is a work placement/ internship, summer job or even your first career job.
+You probably won't have finished in time for your UCAS personal statement but you will find the Award can really make a difference for employers whether it is a work placement/internship, summer job or even your first career job.

-All Gold awards are presented at events held at the Royal Palaces and is something along with your own achievements that you will remember for the rest of your life.
+All Gold Awards are presented at events held at the Royal Palaces and is something along with your own achievements that you will remember for the rest of your life.
 And above all, it is great fun!